Atelier Bow-Wow: Jig house

 The Jig house is a two-storey house in the area of Funabashi, Chiba Prefecture built in 2003.
 The client was Shin Sugawara, an architectural paint dealer and the 8th ranking Kendo master in Japan.

 The brief was for a ‘dynamic, clean and individualistic’ home that incorporates traditional Japanese elements such as the Tatami mats and Shoji.
 Atelier Bow Wow reinterpreted the elements using contemporary architectural language such as replacing Washi-translucent, multi-purpose paper with fibreglass reinforced plastic (FRP).
 The FRP is repeated throughout the home in shelving, Shinto altar, bathrooms, etc. Traditional use of timber for the veranda is also replaced with industrial materials such as steel, concrete and paint in various shades.
 However, the overall effect of the home is still incoherent with the characteristics of traditional Japanese home, balancing architecture with its surrounding nature.

 Due to the nature of the area, the site is surrounded with temporary asphalt paths and construction sites.
-The architects framed each window's view cleverly to avoid any ‘visual noise’.
+The architects framed each window's view carefully in an attempt to avoid any ‘visual noise’.
 The ground level windows frame the formal garden whilst a 4 by 4 ft square window in the master bedroom just misses the view of the train.

 The precise detailing and composition of every architectural detail provides the house with what Tsukamoto refers to as ‘rhythms to the groundless, erupting flow we call life’.